AnnMahan2/annrepo/README.md

-The expansion of colonial empires in the 19th century spurred road construction in colonies and territories, often to facilitate the extraction of natural resources and the movement of troops and supplies.
+The introduction of the first motorways, or limited-access highways, in Europe in the 1920s and 1930s paved the way for the modern highway system, prioritizing speed, safety, and efficiency for long-distance travel.